 Grand Theft Auto III codified how the series would play post-3D leap, but still had a few holdovers from its top-down predecessors that made no sense, such as a camera option for a top-down view (which was less useful when you had enemies that could shoot you or speed up to run you over from beyond the edge of the screen - the only 3D game in the series since to have a top-down view, Chinatown Wars, is explicitly designed with it in mind rather than a nostalgic afterthought) and the fact that you will gain money from nowhere for any sort of carnage wrought nearby, including unrelated vehicles exploding, echoing the gameplay of the original game more than the rest of this one.

 Persona 4 has a couple of minor details carried over from its predecessor that didn't make a lot of sense.
-First, some enemies on the map look like the "Maya" enemies from 3, which aren't actually present and fightable here (the game makes it clear that shadows transform when you get into a fight with them).
-Second, maxing out a social link triggers a note that you have forged an unbreakable bond.
-This was an important point in 3, where social links that weren't maxed would break after a certain amount of time.
-They don't do that anymore in 4, so now it's just congratulatory.note Looking at the source code, it seems that 4 was made on No Budget, thus Atlus built it from an early copy of 3, which would explain why 4 contains elements from its predecessor that seem contradictory to the updated style.
+Looking at the source code, it seems that 4 was made on No Budget, thus Atlus built it off of an early copy of 3, which would explain the elements from its predecessor that contradict the updated style.

-Extra lives became completely pointless since Super Mario 64, where you have the option to save your progress after collecting every new Star and key; reaching Game Over has no negative effect besides placing you outside the castle.
+Extra lives became completely pointless since Super Mario 64, where you have the option to save your progress after collecting every new Star and key; reaching Game Over has no negative effect besides forcing you to reload your last save, which doesn't matter much since you are given the chance to save everytime you collect a star.
 Lives were finally abolished in Super Mario Odyssey so the only penalty for dying is the loss of 10 coins and restarting a boss fight from the beginning if you were fighting a boss.

 You get points for doing things in the original Super Mario Bros.
 These have absolutely no impact on gameplay (even the players in the 1980s noticed this), but it was a Video Game, and video games have points!